calasyr/lambda_ruby/README.md

 Create a zip file that allows node.js to run Ruby in an AWS Lambda function

-Put the Ruby code you want to run in lambda_ruby.rb
+Put the Ruby code you want to run in your_ruby.rb

-Just build the supplied Docker image.
+Just build the supplied Docker image from the root directory of this repo.
+$ docker build .

 Then run this command, replacing <DOCKER_IMAGE> with the id of the image you just built.
-- docker build .
-- docker run -tiP -v ${PWD}:/result <DOCKER_IMAGE> cp /lambda_ruby/ruby.zip /result
+$ docker run -tiP -v ${PWD}:/result <DOCKER_IMAGE> cp /lambda_ruby/ruby.zip /result

+This should copy ruby.zip to this same directory.

+You can now upload this 7 megayte file to an AWS Lambda function running node.js 4.3.